-That's actually, that's challenging.
+That's actually that's challenging.

-You're not here to enjoy yourself, Veronica.
-Your pain is my pleasure.
-And again, you know, it can get a bit crampy in the quads, have a breather.
-So now if I was really mean to her, I would close the chain up a bit more by getting her to sit up really, I won't do that to you, don't worry.
+We're not here to enjoy yourself.
+We're on your pain is my pleasure.
+New strap line.
+Yeah, yeah, yeah.
+And again, you know, it can get a bit crampy in the calf muscle it calf in the quads have a breather.
+So now if I was really mean to her, I would close the chain up a bit more by getting her to sit up really, I won't do that too, don't worry.
 And then doing that same thing and lifting and being quite closed in up here.
 And that's quite hard work.
-You must have seen these a million times, Steven.
+So that's the Nissan donkeys.
+You must have seen these a million times to fund Yes, these are this is not reinventing the wheel.
+But I think people forget about them.
+There's you know, there's so much new stuff out there isn't a new get new techniques coming through.
+And we forget that actually, some of the stuff is just really, really good.
+As long as you do it, like he thinks they've got to do it.